kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/powers_in_combat.md

 The spirit abilities of Presence Extrusion and Aura Extension allow you to grant the imbued trait to your weapons.
 The meta magic ability Imbued Spell allows your attack and defense spells to gain the imbued trait.
 A phenom will list at what degree it gains the imbued trait.
 Some artifacts can also give you or your powers the imbued trait as well.

 ### Area Attack
-Some powers have the ability to effect a large area with a single attack.
+Some powers have the ability to affect a large area with a single attack.
 This area attack can take many different shapes: sphere, cylinder, cone, line, and so on.
 Each valid target within the volume of the attack must make a Defensive Roll against your Offensive Roll (only one roll).
 The area attack will still count as a thrown or fired projectile for the purpose of defense.

 A target can dodge out of the area of the attack if they have enough movement remaining to reach a point outside the volume of the attack.
 If they have not taken the Movement Action this turn, they can spend 1 AP to take the Movement Action as a Reaction, but they can only use half of it to move out of the way.
 The target makes a Defensive Roll against the attack.
 If they are unable to reach a safe point for whatever reason, they apply a -8 penalty to the Defensive Roll.